Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?: Results

+In Fig.~\ref{fig:ps_tfb} we show examples of phase spirals found in fg20\_sf in the top row (above the horizontal line) and in fg20\_sf\_iso in the bottom rows.
+The latter are probably a result of the TFB effect.
+The left column corresponds to the PS weighted by $\vR$; the right column, by $\vp$.
+We see clear evidence that the PS is visible on both cases, in general.
+This was not anticpated by \citet{tre23a}, who modelled the evolution of the phase spiral considering purely the density (counts) of stars in phase space and dit not consider their distribution weighted by $\vR$ or $\vp$.

-The third hypothesis is that the phase spiral is triggered in part by numerical noise.
-To test this, we show in the last panel of Fig.~\ref{fig:incidence_map}, left, the $\vR$-incidence map corresponding to fg00\_iso, i.e., a pure N-body simulation of a synthetic Galaxy evolved in isolation.
+For the sake of completeness, we contemplate the possibility that the phase spiral may be mainly triggered by numerical noise.
+To test this, we show in the last column of Fig.~\ref{fig:incidence_map}'s left panel the $\vR$-incidence map corresponding to fg00\_iso, i.e. a pure N-body simulation of a synthetic Galaxy evolved in isolation.
 Clearly, the phase-spiral incidence is extremely low, comparable to the incidence in fg20\_nsf, and significantly lower than fg20\_sf\_iso, which is also evolved in isolation.
-We conclude that this hypothesis does not seem plausible.

-The fourth hypothesis is that the phase spiral in fg20\_sf\_iso (and partially in fg20\_sf) is triggered by a mechanism similar to that proposed by \citet{tre23a}, whereby the cumulative effect of a large number of small, stochastic perturbations imposed onto the stars --- perhaps due to the clumpy nature of the ISM --- result in the formation of spiral-like structures in phase space.
-We refer to this as the `Tremaine-Frankel-Bovy' (TFB) effect.
-Examples of phase spirals found in fg20\_sf and fg20\_sf\_iso are displayed in Fig.~\ref{fig:ps_tfb}, in the top and bottom rows, respectively.
-The latter are probably a result of the TFB effect.
-It is worth stressing that \citet{tre23a} modelled the evolution of the phase spiral considering purely the density (counts) of stars in phase space as opposed to their distribution weighted by $\vR$ or $\vp$.
-We will return to this point in Sec.~\ref{sec:summ}.
+Based on this, we conclude that the PS in fg20\_sf (or fg20\_sf\_iso) is not an artefact resulting from numerical noise.\\

-The $\vp$-incidence maps are displayed on the right in Fig.~\ref{fig:incidence_map}.
-Qualitatively, we find the same behaviour as in the corresponding $\vR$-incidence maps on a simulation by simulation basis.
+The right panel in Fig.~\ref{fig:incidence_map} shows the $\vp$-incidence maps corresponding to the $\vR$ maps shown on the left panel.
+Qualitatively, we find the same behaviour as in the respective $\vR$-incidence maps on a simulation by simulation basis.
 But they are by no means identical, and there are instances where the phase spiral is only detected in one but not the other.
 We return to this point in Sec.~\ref{sec:kin}.